wdsheng999/gre_preparation/math/exercises/arithmetic.md

 总重为1.5/(3+7)=15%。
 答：C

-11.If 55 percent of a group of people have brown hair and 80 percent of the same group do not have red hair,what fraction of those who
+11. If 55 percent of a group of people have brown hair and 80 percent of the same group do not have red hair,what fraction of those who